 Swiss Alpine Cuisine with Sven Wassmer and Amanda Wassmer Bulgin

-One of Switzerland’s power couples in the gastronomy world, Chef Sven Wassmer and Sommelier Amanda Wassmer Bulgin, shared the stage together to talk about pairing Swiss alpine dishes with wine.
+One of Switzerland’s power couples in the gastronomy world, Chef Sven Wassmer and Sommelier Amanda Wassmer Bulgin, shared the stage.
 They recently announced their upcoming departure from the 2-Michelin starred 7132 Silver Restaurant in Graubünden at the end of summer 2018.
-A decision primarily driven by the birth of their son earlier this year, these two have yet to announce their future plans.

-On stage, Sven Wassmer prepared two alpine-inspired dishes—char grilled with pine and “Swiss Dim Sum,” dumplings filled with mountain potatoes and dried pears, sprinkled with freshly shaved air-dried beef from the region and served in an “alpine dashi” broth.
+On stage, Sven Wassmer prepared two alpine-inspired dishes.
+One was char grilled with pine.
+The second he referred to as “Swiss Dim Sum,” dumplings filled with mountain potatoes and dried pears.
+He sprinkled them with freshly shaved air-dried beef from the region and served in an “alpine dashi” broth.
 Amanda Wassmer-Bulgin shared insight into her work on food and wine pairing.
 For the dumplings, she chose a Madeira, an aged fortified wine to match the umami taste—or as she described it, “yumminess”—of the dish.

 “Being a chef means to be a good host, creating memories and telling a story.” – Sven Wassmer